 - 1. Turn ON the UPS system input/bypass mains supply. - a) Power will be applied to the UPS module(s), but it will be turned OFF. - 2.
 On the module control panel, verify that: - a) The LINE 1 LED is green. - b) The BATTERY LED is flashing red. - c) All other mimic LEDs are OFF - d) The LCD displays LOAD OFF, SUPPLY FAILURE.

 If necessary press the RESET button to obtain this display. - 3.
 Close the external UPS system output isolation device. - 4.
-Close the UPS maintenance bypass switch. - 5.
+Close the UPS maintenance bypass switch (See the IMPORTANT NOTE above) - 5.
 Turn on the load equipment.